-Adverse possession (“squatters rights”) is the occupation of land to which another person has a title.
 The person occupying such land has the intention of possessing it as one’s own.
 An adverse possessor becomes the legal owner of the claimed land if they have exclusively occupied it for at least 12 years.
 However, the period may vary between states.
 This article discusses adverse possession in New South Wales (NSW).

 In NSW, a person becomes the legal owner of the land claimed through “adverse possession” once they have occupied the property “adverse” to the title of the registered owner.
 They must possess it against the wishes of the legal owner.
-Thus, to gain legal ownership through this type of exclusive possession, the adverse possessor should not possess the land pursuant to arrangements or agreements with the legal owner.
+Hence, to gain legal ownership through this type of exclusive possession, the adverse possessor should not possess the land pursuant to arrangements or agreements with the legal owner.

 The doctrine of adverse possession requires the adverse owner to establish actual possession of the land.
 Furthermore, they must prove their intention to possess the land to the exclusion of the world, including the registered proprietor of the land.
 An overt uninterrupted period of possession can establish actual possession.
 Such possession should be without the use of force and without permission of the registered proprietor of the land.